LaimStudio/Andromeda-Studio/README.md

 # Andromeda Studio
 ##### [Documentation](https://onelab.gitbook.io/andromeda-studio) • [VK Group](https://vk.com/onelab)

 Andromeda Studio is a powerful professional IDE and a handy code editor.
 The product allows you to develop console applications and applications with a graphical interface.
-At the moment the officially supported languages are PHP and Marmelade.
+At the moment the officially supported languages are PHP and more (will be implemented in the future).

 ![Screenshot](https://pp.userapi.com/c846122/v846122218/6dde2/bv2gAOtgP-M.jpg)